Linzer cookies recipe with ground almonds and raspberry jam.

 - 1 1/2 cups finely ground blanched almonds or hazelnuts

 - 2 1/4 cups cake flour (can sub all purpose flour)

 - 1/2 teaspoon baking powder

 - 6 ounces raspberry jam, or other red preserve (I used quince jelly)

 - Powdered sugar

-1 Cream butter in a standing electric mixer with a paddle attachment.
-Add sugar and continue creaming.
-Add the egg, lemon, and vanilla and mix.
+1 Beat butter, sugar, egg mixture: Beat the butter in a standing electric mixer until fluffy.
+Add sugar and continue beating.
+Beat in the egg, lemon zest, and vanilla extract.
 Mix in the ground nuts.

-6 Bake for 12 minutes or until edges turn golden.
+7 Bake for 12 minutes at 350°F or until edges turn golden.
 Cool on a wire rack.